 - ONLY use this device with a compatible and stable power supply with less than 5% fluxuation in its voltage. - DO NOT connect other devices to the same fuse, as the laser system will require its full amperage.
 Do not use with standard extension cords or power strips.
 Use only surge protectors rated over 2000J. - ONLY turn on the power to this device when it is well grounded, either via a firm connection to a 3-prong outlet or via a dedicated grounding cable firmly connected to the proper slot on the cabinet.
 Do not use with an ungrounded 3 to 2 prong adapter.
 The device's grounding should be checked regularly for any damage to the line or loose connections. - The area around this laser engraving device should be kept dry, well ventilated, and environmentally controlled to keep the ambient temperature between 40-75°F (5-25°C).
-The ambient humidity should not exceed 70%. - Adjustment, maintenance, and repair of the electrical components of this device must be done ONLY by trained and skilled professionals to avoid fires and other malfunctions, including potential radiation exposure from damage to the laser components.
+The ambient humidity should not exceed 70%. - Do not handle the water pump or the water in which it is submerged while the pump is attached to its power supply.
+Place it in water before connecting it to power and disconnect it from power before removing it. - Adjustment, maintenance, and repair of the electrical components of this device must be done ONLY by trained and skilled professionals to avoid fires and other malfunctions, including potential radiation exposure from damage to the laser components.
 Because specialized techniques are required for testing the electrical components of this marking system, it is recommended such testing only be done by the manufacturer, seller, or repair service. - Unless otherwise specified, ONLY undertake adjustment, maintenance, and repair of the device when it is turned off and disconnected from its power supply.
-Always wait for the laser tube to fully cool before performing any cleaning of its surfaces or other adjustment.